cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### TAO (τ)

-The native cryptocurrency of the Bittensor network, used to reward subnet miners and validators.
-A single TAO is newly created (i.e., minted) every 12 seconds on the Bittensor blockchain.
+The native cryptocurrency of the Cybertensor network, used to reward subnet miners and validators.
+A single TAO is newly created (i.e., minted) every 12 seconds on the Cybertensor blockchain.

 ### Tempo